FAQs & ADVICE

 The free NHS test

 Is a one off examination, with no digital imaging and no digital record only available for patients that fulfil the NHS criteria.
-Drops likely will be needed for over 60’s.
+The examination will involve tests at close contact distances.

 The enhanced eye examination